cculianu/electrum-cash-protocol/protocol-methods.rst

 **Result**

-  A list of unconfirmed transactions in arbitrary order.
+  A list of unconfirmed transactions in a :ref:`specified order <mempoolorder>`.
 Each unconfirmed transaction is a dictionary with the following keys:

   * *height*